v-abhi/changing_brigthness/README.md

   This can be also thought as an exercise of eyes to maintain its flexibility. we will not have to stare on same brightness level without changing b-level manually.

+  For more details
+    read readme.md file in brightness.tar.xz

+  download and extract the file

+  To execute

+  cd ~/Downloads/brightness
+  ./brightness.sh